dannymate/hassio-addons/netbird-client/DOCS.md

 This token is like a password for connecting your client to NetBird, you can leave this option empty if you would prefer to login via a URL generated in the log with the `ADMIN_URL`.

+### Option: `HOSTNAME`

+Hostname in the NetBird network (used to during registration)

+This hostname will be used in the Peers to identify your machine.

 ## Changelog & Releases